 The case for Mercari

 Mercari is basically the eBay of Japan.
-The marketplace app is an household product in Japan touted to be the “flea market” of selling goods.
+The marketplace app is a household product in Japan touted to be the “flea market” of selling goods.
 Prior to Mercari, there was no way to sell used goods.
-Now, Mercari have expanded outside Japan to the United States, and the United Kingdom.
+Now, Mercari has expanded outside Japan to the United States, and the United Kingdom.

 At Mercari, you can expect to see a broader audience similar to that of eBay.
 Users of Mercari are just out there trying to look for a deal.
-So rarely will you see much designer or vintage goods on the site selling for a net profit.
-Mercari items does not necessarily have to be in mint condition even.
+Rarely will you see many designers or vintage goods on the site selling for a net profit.
+Mercari items do not necessarily have to be in mint condition even.
 Mercari prides itself on being a marketplace of used goods no matter the condition, which caters towards a very broad audience than the crowd that uses Poshmark or Depop.
 You will typically find non-branded, affordable apparel on the marketplace rather than fashion pieces that are hip and “in.”

-Mercari has a flat 10% sellers fee once an item has been successfully sold.
-Mercari seller fees are among the lowest when compared to Poshmark’s typically seller fees of 15 to 20%, making Mercari an attractive marketplace alternative to sell used goods.
+Mercari has a flat 10% seller’s fee once an item has been successfully sold.
+Mercari seller fees are among the lowest when compared to Poshmark’s typically seller fees of 15 to 20%, making Mercari an attractive marketplace alternative to selling used goods.

 Mercari’s main audience is users from Japan, which may make eBay a more attractive option if you are based in the United States.
 Secondly, Mercari does not carry much designer apparel, which may mean your designer products may not see much success on the site due to the target audience looking for the best bang for their buck.
 In other words, if you have designer products, it may be in your best interest to consider Depop or Poshmark.